 I recently moved north to an area in Tennessee where it gets really cold compared to where I was in southern Alabama, near the Florida line.
 Where I had rarely used the heat in my motor home, I now have to go get the propane tank filled once a week, whereas prior to that my propane lasted about 8 months.
 For the first couple of months in Alabama I thought there was something wrong with my LP gas panel gauge.
 It always registered full.

 This, however, would be my “Hail Mary” play.
 I decided that I had done all I could and that maybe when I headed out to get the propane tank filled, it would shake up the black tank and mix everything up to a nice liquid.

-After filling up the propane tank I drove over to a local hardware store which was supposed to carry the Digest-It.
-They did, but not for marine/RVs.
+After I drove over to the propane company and filling up the propane tank I drove over to a local hardware store which was supposed to carry the Digest-It.
+They did, but not for marine/RV tanks.